cloudfoundry/cli/plugin/plugin_examples/README.md

 - Due to architectural limitations, calling CLI core commands is not concurrency-safe.
 The correct execution of concurrent commands is not guaranteed.
 An architecture restructuring is in the works to fix this in the near future.

 - Due to our legacy code, the plugin architecture does not currently work with newer CLI features.
 See a more verbose explanation [here](https://github.com/cloudfoundry/cli/issues/1399#issuecomment-409061226).

+- Due to our legacy code, when you `CF_TRACE=true`, the refresh_token in the request body is not sanitized.